 Practicality: This has been a pleasantly surprising Pintesting.
 I was expecting a good sweet potato casserole.
 I wasn’t prepared for one that was not only easy but also delicious enough to be one of the high points of our Thanksgiving meal.
 I was planning on making a pumpkin flan for a dessert, but HH said to not bother and went for another serving of this sweet potato casserole.
 Bonus points for making my life easier.
 5 Pins

-1 thought on “Sweet Potato Casserole”
+One response to “Sweet Potato Casserole”